 Conversely, a poor logo can be disastrous for a company.
 Companies that took their branding lightly during their inception may suffer in the long run and may even go out of business because of the fact.
 Even if a product or service is best in class, an unprofessional, confusing, or offensive logo can turn off customers or destroy all credibility.

-For an in-depth analysis of logos, check out Logo Design Love.
 For a brief overview, you can concentrate on the four principles that make for a great logo.
 It must:

 • follow solid basic design principles